r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Danzo:**

 ...Very well then.
-If you insist as well, {(M) Lord /(F) Lady} Fujimaru, it would be rude of me to refuse.
+If you insist as well, [♂ Lord /♀ Lady] Fujimaru, it would be rude of me to refuse.

 ---